shopware/docs/guides/plugins/plugins/framework/data-handling/add-complex-data-to-existing-entities.md

 }
 ```

 In this case, you directly add the `StringField` to the extension class itself.
-Afterwards we're adding the `Runtime` flag to this field, so Shopware knows that it doesn't have to take care of this new field automatically.
+Afterwards, we're adding the `Runtime` flag to this field, so Shopware knows that it doesn't have to take care of this new field automatically.
 We're doing this ourselves now.

-For this we need a new subscriber.
+For this, we need a new subscriber.
 If you are not familiar with a subscriber, have a look at our [Listening to events](../../plugin-fundamentals/listening-to-events) guide.

 We can use the DAL event which gets fired every time the product entity is loaded.
-You can find those kind of events in the respective entities' event class, in this case it is `Shopware\Core\Content\Product\ProductEvents`.
+You can find those kinds of events in the respective entities' event class.
+In this case, it is `Shopware\Core\Content\Product\ProductEvents`.

-Below you can find an example implementation where we add our extension, when the product gets loaded.
+Below you can find an example implementation where we add our extension when the product gets loaded.

 ```php
 // <plugin root>/src/Subscriber/ProductSubscriber.php